AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/pdf-modules.md

   </tr>
   <tr>
    <td role="rowheader">Source File</td>
-   <td> <p>This source file is the Microsoft Word template that the module uses to generate the new PDF.</p> <p>We recommend creating a project in <em>Workfront</em> for the Microsoft Word templates that you use in <em>Workfront Fusion</em>.
+   <td> <p>This source file is the Microsoft Word template that the module uses to generate the new PDF.</p> <p>We recommend creating a project in <span>Workfront</span> for the Microsoft Word templates that you use in <span>Workfront Fusion</span>.
 You can then use the Workfront &gt; Download document module to pull the appropriate template into your scenario.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Output Format</td>